DIY vs. Professional Remediation

 - Large remediation covers more than 100 square feet of mold-infected area

 Most medium and all large mold problems are best left to a professional.
 Even small mold problems in hard-to-reach areas such as crawlspaces and attics are best left to professionals.
 It’s also important to keep in mind that what may appear to be a small mold problem on the surface, may in fact be a large problem that extends into the wall cavity or subfloor.

 Containing the Remediation

-Be sure to consider the benefits of hiring a professional with the right equipment and experience when faced with a mold remediation project in your home.
-And please don’t hesitate to contact us if you have questions!
+Be sure to consider the benefits of hiring a professional.
+The right equipment and experience makes all the difference during a mold remediation.
+Please don’t hesitate to contact us if you have questions.